triare-team/navigatinmodule/README.md

 # What do we recommend?

 Storing the instances of NavigationModel in different places (SceneDelegate, Custom view controller which responsible for the end flow, etc) not a good solution for support and test the navigation flows.
-We recommend creating an incapsulated object responsible for the set of NavigationModel objects.
+We recommend creating an encapsulated object responsible for the set of NavigationModel objects.
+Example:.
 Example:

 ```
 class NavigatinoModels {